-Table 2.
+Table 3.
 Ping Failure Detector Possible Configuration Combinations

-ICMP Parallel Fail-Fast Description Linux Windows macOS false false false Completely disabled N/A N/A N/A
+ICMP Parallel Fail-Fast Description Linux Window s macOS false false false Completely disabled N/A N/A N/A

-ICMP Parallel Fail-Fast Description Linux Windows macOS true false false Legacy ping mode.
+ICMP Parallel Fail-Fast Description Linux Window s macOS true false false Legacy ping mode.
 This works hand-to-hand with the OSI Layer 7 failure detector (see. phi or deadline in sections above).
-Ping in this mode will only kick in after a period when there are no hearbeats received, in which case the remote Hazelcast member will be pinged up-to 5 times.
-If all 5 attempts fail, the member gets suspected.
-Supported ICMP Echo if available - Falls back on TCP Echo on port 7 Supported TCP Echo on port 7 Supported ICMP Echo if available - Falls back on TCP Echo on port 7 true true false Parallel ping detector, works in parallel with the configured failure detector.
-Checks periodically if members are live (OSI Layer 3), and suspects them immediately, regardless of the other detectors.
-Supported ICMP Echo if available - Falls back on TCP Echo on port 7 Supported TCP Echo on port 7 Supported ICMP Echo if available - Falls back on TCP Echo on port 7

-ICMP Parallel Fail-Fast Description Linux Windows macOS true true true Parallel ping detector, works in parallel with the configured failure detector.
-Checks periodically if members are live (OSI Layer 3), and suspects them immediately, regardless of the other detectors.
-Requires OS Configuratio n Enforcing ICMP Echo if available - No start up if not available Not Supported - Requires root privileges
+Ping in this mode only kicks in after a period when there are no heartbeats received, in which case the remote Hazelcast member is pinged up to a configurable count of attempts.
+If all those attempts fail, the member gets suspected.
+You can configure this attempt count using the hazelcast.icmp.max.attempts system property.
+Supported ICMP Echo if available - Falls back on TCP Echo on port 7 Support ed TCP Echo on port 7 Support ed ICMP Echo if availabl e - Falls back on TCP Echo on port 7 true true false Parallel ping detector, works in parallel with the configured failure detector.
+Checks periodically if members are live (OSI Layer 3) and suspects them immediately, regardless of the other detectors.
+Supported ICMP Echo if available - Falls back on TCP Echo on port 7 Support ed TCP Echo on port 7 Support ed ICMP Echo if availabl e - Falls back on TCP Echo on port 7 true true true Parallel ping detector, works in parallel with the configured failure detector.
+Checks periodically if members are live (OSI Layer 3) and suspects them immediately, regardless of the other detectors.
+Supported - Requires OS Configuration Enforcing ICMP Echo if available - No start up if not available Not Support ed Not Support ed - Requires root privilege s